Skip to main content

 Your cost basis is the original investment amount for tax purposes.
 This is usually the purchase price, adjusted for stock splits, dividends, and return of capital distributions.

-Account turnover rate is the percentage of your account that gets traded on an annual basis resulting in realized gain/loss events.
+Think of the turnover rate as a way to manage realized gains above those created by distributions.
+It is the percentage of your account that gets traded on an annual basis resulting in realized gain/loss events.

 Charts